 We provide excellent terms and conditions of employment with a salary scale for each post that enables staff to progress up the scale with experience and good performance.

-We pay the Outer London allowance to all staff and we believe our salary scales are competitive with the NHS and better than similar Nursing Homes.
+We pay the Outer London allowance to all staff and we believe our salary scales are competitive with the NHS and better than similar Care Homes.

 We offer 30 days annual leave (including 8 days bank holidays) which exceeds the national minimum required.
 We also support those who need time off to recuperate from illness, although we hope you will not need to be off sick too much!
 We understand the importance of family life and have policies and procedures to support those who need family leave and time off for various emergency situations.
 We are sure you will find us a compassionate employer at these times of need.